wwivbbs/docs/docs/linux_installation.md

 If you've gotten this far, Your BBS should be up and running.
 Everything below this point is details about more in-depth configuration (DOORs, WWIVnet, etc) and some of the current warts that linux has that you need to be aware of.
 If you come across anything that is not detailed here, please let us know.

-### DOSEMU config
+### dosemu config

-DOSEMU is used for a number of things that can't be handled directly.
+dosemu is used for a number of things that can't be handled natively in linux (ie, DOS binaries).
 Here are some config details:

-* [DOSEMU common settings](linux_dosemu_settings.md) - general settings for DOSEMU
+* [dosemu common settings](linux_dosemu_settings.md) - general settings for dosemu
-* [DOSEMU for system scripts](linux_dosemu_scripts.md) - specific settings for system scripts (wwivnet, etc)
-* [DOSEMU for doors] - specific settings for different doors

 ### Configuring WWIVnet
 See [WWIVnet Config on Linux](wwivnet_linux.md) for details on configuring WWIVnet and subscribing to subs